rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     Parameters:

     * `--private-ip-address`: Static private IP address for the NIC.
-    * `--vnet-name`: Name of the VNet in wihch to create the NIC.
+    * `--vnet-name`: Name of the VNet in which to create the NIC.
     * `--subnet`: Name of the subnet in which to create the NIC.

-4. Run the [azure vm create](/cli/azure/vm/nic#create) command to create the VM using the public IP and NIC created above.
+4. Run the [azure vm create](/cli/azure/vm/nic#az_vm_nic_create) command to create the VM using the public IP and NIC created previously.
 The list shown after the output explains the parameters used.

     ```azurecli
     az vm create \